jacqueline-kraus/MS4-anime-art/README.md

 - Secret Key (`STRIPE_SECRET_KEY`): sk_test_key

 ## Sending emails through Gmail
-1. If you don't have any Gmail account yet, then you have to create one
+1. If you don't have a Gmail account yet, then you have to create one

 2. Navigate to "Other Google Account Settings" > "Security" tab > turn on 2-step-verification

-3. Go back to "Security" tab and click on "App passwords"
+3. Go back to the "Security" tab and click on "App passwords"

 4. Select "Mail" (in app dropdown) > select "Other" (in device dropdown)